crossclassify/xc-sdk-ios/README.md

 * In the `track` function, the `formName` must contain the `signup` substring (e.g. `signupFrom`).
 * In the email field, the `id` must contain the `email` substring.
 * In the email field, the `trackContent` must be `True`.
-* In the view of signup form, the form submit button must be specified (in the framework's own way).
+* In the signup form view, the form submission button must be specified.

 Account Takeover Service: